inbo/protocolsource/CONTRIBUTING.md

 See [the bookdown manual](https://bookdown.org/yihui/rmarkdown/parameterized-reports.html) for a general explanation about parameterized reports.

-Suppose we have a protocol where we would like to specify the depth beneath the soil surface that needs to be sampled with a soil auger as well as the number of subsamples to take and the diameter of the auger.
+Suppose we have a protocol where we would like to specify parameters: the depth beneath the soil surface that needs to be sampled with a soil auger as well as the number of subsamples to take and the diameter of the auger.
 To do this, we need to go to the YAML header of our `index.Rmd` file and add a `params` section to the header with the needed key-value pair:

     ---